 - Contributes to building a culture that encourages continuous learning, improvement and innovation, and encourages team members to expand their technical skill base

-- A minimum of 12 years of experience in analytical development, cGMP QC testing and/or CMC development or other relevant discipline(s)
+- BSc or MSc in Molecular/Cellular Biology, Immunology, Biochemistry, Biology with a minimum of 10 years’ experience in analytical development, cGMP QC testing and/or CMC development or other relevant discipline(s)

 - Experience in analytical development, cGMP QC testing and implementation of new technologies in a regulated environment (e.g., GMP, GLP, GxP)

-- Experience with the assessment of new technologies in a fast-paced, learning organization; preferably in a cross-functional setting where impact of new technologies are evaluated across research, development and commercial organizations
+- Experience with the assessment of new technologies in a fast-paced, learning organization; preferably in a cross-functional setting where impact of new technologies is evaluated across research, development and commercial organizations

 - Prior experience in either design, qualification, start-up of analytical development labs preferred